-Example Careers & Courses in Fine Art:
+Example careers and Further / Higher Education Courses in Fine Art

-Architecture Graphics

-Stage design Textiles
+- Architecture Stage design Education Film Fashion - Graphics Textiles Television Admin/Curation Marketing

-Education Television

-Film Admin/Curation

-Fashion Marketing

 Advertising Photography Product design Ceramics Art restoration Illustration Fashion Art therapy Art history

 Students complete one main coursework book along with several smaller short-term projects.
 The first term in year ten focuses on improving key skills in Tone and Line, before students embark on the main theme of 'Fears, Phobias, Hopes and Dreams' where they can develop more individual responses.
 Students will connect their ideas with a range of artists and contexts and will use a range of materials and techniques from photography to printmaking and sculpture.